lewisplume/Cotswoldleague/RECENT_UPDATES_MAY_2026.md

 *   **Bulk Propagation**: Integrated multi-target support via checkboxes, enabling the event list to be pushed to 2028, 2029, and 2030 simultaneously.
 *   **Smart "Empty Season" Assistant**: Implemented a dynamic UI card that appears when a season has no events, providing a one-click "Import from 2027" shortcut and other setup quick-actions.
 *   **Conflict Prevention**: Enhanced the backend handler to strictly prevent overwriting existing data, providing a detailed report of successful copies vs. skipped years.
+*   **Blank Season Bootstrap**: The empty-season helper now gives administrators a clearer path to seed a new year from a source season instead of starting from scratch.

 ## 10. Geospatial Club Directory
 Modernized the club management system to include interactive mapping and location-aware data.